dart_ddi 0.8.1 copy "dart_ddi: ^0.8.1" to clipboard

 Register With Children Parameter #

 The children parameter is designed to receive types or qualifiers.
-This parameter allows you to register multiple classes under a single parent module, enhancing the organization and management of your dependency injection configuration.
+This parameter allows you to register multiple classes under a single parent module.

 // Adding multiple modules at once.